Happening Now

 Biodegradable or reusable containers required for brush and leaf pickup

-To support our community’s transition to biodegradable or reusable leaf containers which was in effect as of August 1, 2023, information and resources are available on the City’s Sanitation websiteCheck out this image to better understand acceptable containers for disposing of your leaves curbside!
+Information to support our community’s transition to biodegradable or reusable leaf containers, which went into effect on August 1, 2023, is available on the City’s Sanitation websiteCheck out this image to see acceptable containers for curbside leaf disposal!

 To follow updates on plastic reduction, please subscribe on Public Input.
-Questions about the initiative?
-Please check out our Plastics FAQ document!
+For questions about the initiative please check out our Plastics FAQ document!

 Background

-It is the City of Asheville’s mission to create a thriving local economy and a clean, healthy environment.
+It is the City of Asheville’s mission to support a thriving local economy and a clean, healthy environment.
 Community cleanliness has been identified by City Council as an area of concern and is encompassed in their FY23 strategic priority to improve core services.
-Single-use plastic products pose a serious threat to public health and the local environment.
-In 2022, Plastic Free WNC, a coalition of organizations and community advocates including MountainTrue, Sierra Club and NC Public Interest Research Group, gathered data on the impact of plastic bags and disposable foodware products on the natural environment, and conducted preliminary stakeholder engagement.
-In July 2022, this information and a proposed ordinance was presented to the Sustainability Advisory Committee (SAC), who recommended City Council take action to reduce single-use plastic consumption.
+In 2022, Plastic Free WNC, a coalition of organizations and community advocates including MountainTrue, Sierra Club, and NC Public Interest Research Group, gathered data on the impact of plastic bags and disposable foodware products on the natural environment and conducted preliminary stakeholder engagement.
+The coalition found that single-use plastic products pose a serious threat to public health and the local environment.
+The group presented this information and a proposed ordinance to the Sustainability Advisory Committee (SAC) in July 2022.
+The committee recommended that City Council take action to reduce single-use plastic consumption.

 In October 2022, Asheville City Council directed the Sustainability Department to take a phased approach to reduce the consumption of single-use plastic.
 The first phase included an update to Chapter 15 of the City Code to prohibit the use of plastic bags in curbside brush and leaf collection.
-This ordinance change was approved by City Council on January 10 and will be implemented August 1, 2023.
+This ordinance change was approved by City Council on January 10 and was implemented on August 1, 2023.

-In December and January 2023 staff conducted internal focus groups and a city staff survey alongside research to study sanitation services related to the disposal of single-use plastic and potential impacts.
-Staff utilized initial input from community partners, cross departmental engagement and research to develop robust external community stakeholder engagement and to identify areas for further study.
+In December and January 2023, staff conducted internal focus groups and a city staff survey, while researching sanitation services related to the disposal of single-use plastic and its potential impacts.
+Staff utilized initial input from community partners, cross-departmental engagement, and research to plan robust external community stakeholder engagement and to identify areas for further study.

-March – August 2023 staff conducted residential and business stakeholder engagement and further analysis that informed staffs recommendation on additional single-use plastic reduction strategies surrounding plastic bags at point of sale and expanded polystyrene (StyrofoamTM) disposable foodware products to City Council.
+From March to August 2023, staff conducted residential and business stakeholder engagement and further analysis to inform their recommendation to City Council regarding additional single-use plastic reduction strategies related to plastic bags at point of sale and expanded polystyrene (StyrofoamTM) disposable foodware products.

-On September 22, 2023 the North Carolina General Assembly approved the state budget that included a law prohibiting local governments from banning single-use plastic products.
+On September 22, 2023, the North Carolina General Assembly approved the state budget, which included a law prohibiting local governments from banning single-use plastic products.
 Due to this regulation, the City cannot adopt an ordinance banning plastic bags or expanded polystyrene (StyrofoamTM) takeout containers.
 Instead, the City is providing information and resources to residents and businesses to reduce single-use plastic consumption voluntarily.

 Timeline